Esri/calcite-ui-icons/README.md

 **Outline icons should be the primary icons to be used.**

 ### Sprite packages
-Furtheremore, sprites are available in 6 packages and live ouside the `icons/` directory:
+Furthermore, sprites are available in 6 packages and live outside the `icons/` directory:

 * sprite-16.svg
 * sprite-16-f.svg